Decline effect: Experimenter effect

 In the debate that followed the original article, Lehrer answered some of the questions by claiming that scientific observations might be shaped by one's expectations and desires, sometimes even unconsciously, thus creating a bias towards the desired outcome.
 This is known as the experimenter effect.
-For example, in parapsychology, the "experimenter effect" is used to explain how an experimenter who does not believe in psi would discover no evidence for psi, while the same experiment would when performed by an experiment who does believe in psi.
+For example, in parapsychology, the "experimenter effect" is used to explain how an experimenter who does not believe in psi would discover no evidence for psi, while the same experiment would when performed by an experimenter who does believe in psi.

 A significant factor contributing to the decline effect can also be the sample size of the scientific research, since smaller sample size is very likely to give more extreme results, suggesting a significant breakthrough, but also a higher probability of an error.
 Typical examples of this effect are the opinion polls, where those including a larger number of people are closer to reality than those with a small pool of respondents.
 This suggestion would not appear to account for the observed decrease over time regardless of sample size.
 Researcher John Ioannidis offers some explanation.
 He states that early research is usually small and more prone to highly positive results supporting the original idea, including early confirmatory studies.
 Later, as larger studies are being made, they often show regression to the mean and a failure to repeat the early exaggerated results.